-Experience the warm smiles of the friendly people of Malawi as you explore its wealth of spectacular holiday destinations with Voyage2Africa packages to Southern Africa – suitable for families, honeymooners, couples, and groups of friends or business people.
+Experience the warm smiles of the friendly people as you explore its wealth of spectacular Malawi holiday destinations with Voyage2Africa – suitable for families, honeymooners, couples, and groups of friends or business people.
 Malawi is a landlocked country with a winning formula of superb wildlife, a dazzling lake, a captivating landscape and fascinating culture, attracting visitors from across the globe to experience her hospitality.

-Experience first-hand the unique culture, warmth and hospitality of the local people.
+Experience first-hand the unique culture, warmth and hospitality of the local people when visiting your Malawi holiday destinations.
 This place has something for everyone and whatever your reason for visiting, be it a honeymoon, family holiday or solo sojourn, you can be sure of a memorable holiday where you are greeted with smiling faces at every turn.

 Malawi is one of the world’s least-developed countries and relies on its agriculture and tourism to survive It is a pretty landlocked country in South-eastern Africa that was formerly known as Nyasaland and is bordered by Zambia, Tanzania, and Mozambique.
 This makes it an attractive destination for visitors who want to see multiple countries on combo tours to safari or chill on beaches.